PrismLibrary/Prism-Documentation/docs/xamarin-forms/navigation/passing-parameters.md

 ### INavigationAware

 The ViewModel of the target navigation Page can participate in the navigation process by implementing the `INavigationAware` interface.
-This interface adds three methods to your ViewModel so you can intercept before the View is navigated to **(OnNavigatingTo)**, once it is navigated to **(OnNavigatedTo)**, and once it is navigated away from **(OnNavigatedFrom)**.
+This interface adds two methods to your ViewModel so you can intercept once it is navigated to **(OnNavigatedTo)**, and once it is navigated away from **(OnNavigatedFrom)**.
 These methods make the `NavigationParameters` accessible from either the View being navigated to, or the View being navigated away from.

 _Note: You can implement `INavigationAware` on either the View or ViewModel_